Ren-B-7/Super-Start.nvim/README.md

 You can remove the files ~/.local/share/font/nerd-font but keep NerdFonts This is an extended font format for extra images and icons added to nvim

-Then finally go to ~/.config/ and paste the "nvim.zip" file here and do command "unzip ~/.local/nvim.zip"
+Then finally go to ~/.config/ and paste the "nvim.zip" file here and do command "unzip ~/.local/nvim.zip", or alternatively extract elsewhere and pastethe nvim file here

 Then run nvim in your terminal, and all should be well